gamedig/rust-gamedig/README.md

 ## Command Line Interface

-The library also has an official CLI: [GameDig-CLI](https://crates.io/crates/gamedig-cli).
+The library also has an [official CLI](https://crates.io/crates/gamedig_cli) that you can use but it has MSRV of `1.74.1`.

 ## Documentation